codeigniter4/CodeIgniter4/user_guide_src/source/concepts/factories.rst

 preferApp  boolean        Whether a class with the same basename in the App namespace  ``true``
                           overrides other explicit class requests.
 ========== ============== ============================================================ ===================================================

+.. note:: Since v4.4.0, ``preferApp`` works only when you request
+    :ref:`a classname without a namespace <factories-passing-classname-without-namespace>`.

 Factories Behavior
 ******************